Letsie III, King of LesothoDynasty: House of Moshesh Born: 1963 Reign: 1990 — 1995, 1996 — Consort: Anna Motšoeneng (2000 —)

 A very atypical monarchy.
 The UAE are a union of emirates, each ruled by a different emir, joined in a federation recognized worldwide as one state.
 The job of President of UAE goes to the Emir of Abu Dhabi (Khalifa) and the job of Prime Minister goes to the Emir of Dubai (Mohammed).
 Khalifa is known for his philanthropy while Mohammed is a fanatic of thoroughbred horse racing.

-Currently the 29th Sultan of Brunei who has been ruling for over 45 years.
+Currently the 29th Sultan of Brunei who has been ruling for over 50 years.
 Is well loved by his subjects for sharing the country's wealth from Oil and Gas to help the people's welfare.
-The Sultan is Sandhurst graduate and has a large car collection.
+The Sultan is Sandhurst graduate, has a large car collection, and pays an enormous sum of money to keep a British Gurkha contingent permanently based in his country because he's a fan of them.
 Also his late father and Queen Elizabeth II were good friends.